KrystianKoziejaWrk/SalesTracker/README.md

 - **Settings**: Configure the Google Sheet ID for data synchronization.
 - **Location Integration**: Automatically grab customer addresses using device location.
 - **Google Sheets Integration**: Sync sales data with a Google Sheet for centralized storage.

+## How to Use!

+1. Launch the app and navigate to the **Settings** tab.
+2. Enter your Google Sheet URL or ID to configure the app.
+3. Add the service bot here as an editor: 713043310949-compute@developer.gserviceaccount.com
+4. Label the first tab of your sheet to "Sales"
+5. Start logging sales, viewing customer details, and tracking performance metrics.

 ## Installation